 When used with the '-e' option, number the backup files so that no previous version is overwritten.
-The backup files may be hidden on some operating systems.
+Assuming the input file is called myfile.ly, try to store the backup in myfile.ly.~1~.
+If it exists, try myfile.ly.~2~ instead, etc. The backup files may be hidden on some operating systems.

+'''

 -f, --from=from-patchlevel

+'''

 Set the version to convert from.
-If this is not set, convert-ly will guess this, on the basis of version strings in the file.
-E.g. --from=2.10.25
+If this is not set, convert-ly will guess it on the basis of the (first) \version string in the file.
+Example: --from=2.10.25